 But the good news is we can change this.
 You can start using less plastic in your household and especially when in contact with food.
 If you do accumulate some plastic, make sure you recycle it with TerraCycle.
 That way, you can be sure your plastic will continue to have an afterlife, like a park bench or an upcycled bag.

-All in all, keep enjoying your coffee, and don’t be too hard on yourself.
-The most important part is to spread this information with your friends and family so that they also can be in the know.
-The more people who are taking action and protect themselves from plastics, the healthier you are going to become or stay.
+All in all, keep enjoying your coffee and don’t be too hard on yourself.
+The most important part is to spread this information with your friends and family to be in the know.
+The more people taking action and protecting themselves from plastics, the healthier you will become or stay.

 I really hope this zero waste movement isn’t just going to be some trend that dies off again because, in my eyes, we need to learn to live in harmony with mother earth again.
 So thank you for being awesome, and have a good day.

 P.S.: Would you like to know which one the best reusable coffee cup in the world is?